-What is a Home Inspection?
+What is a Vancouver Home Inspection?

+There are guidelines that say what a Vancouver home inspector should do, and what one shouldn’t do.
 Here is a very general definition I’ve come up with:

 A home inspection is an unbiased visual examination of the physical condition of a property at a point in time.

 Noticed how I underlined the keyword visual examination, meaning that at the end of the day, a home inspector is limited to what they can see.
 Sure there may be lots of fancy equipment that helps with this, such as infrared cameras, or moisture meters, but equipment can be fooled.
 This is why you see many home inspectors recommending something be further investigated rather than coming to a hard conclusion.

 Why is a Vancouver Home Inspection Important?

 A home inspection is important to obtain detailed information about the property.
 By far the most common reason is a potential buyer wants information about a property so they can make an informed decision on if they should proceed or not.
 And what possible fixes or upgrades will be needed for the property.